phoreproject/meta/github.md

 ## Granting Write Access to Existing Repositories

 The author of the project decides whether to grant a member write access.
-Note that for security-critical projects like go-ellaism and ellawallet, we may only have one or two people with write access and every change go through a pull request.
+Note that for security-critical projects like phore, we may only have one or two people with write access and every change go through a pull request.

 ## Interacting with Others